mcap91/GAMHealthandDisease/README.md

 # A distinct microglial subset at the tumor–stroma interface of glioma

-11k myeloid cells from 48 samples were collected acorss 7 published single-cell datasets and integrated for dimensional reduction using LIGER.
+11k myeloid cells from 48 samples were collected across 7 published single-cell datasets and integrated for dimensional reduction using LIGER.

-This repository contains R markdown files used for analysis, the integrated dataset, and links to references and a shiny app for exploratory analyssis.
+This repository contains R markdown files used for analysis, the integrated dataset, and links to references and a shiny app for exploratory analysis.

 [LIGER (Linked Inference of Genomic Experimental Relationships)](https://github.com/welch-lab/liger)